October 2025 UK Energy Market Trends: Gas, Power & Oil

 🎯 The Real Story

 October saw forwards fall consistently (Cal-26 gas -2.03%, power -1.43%), but this masked wild day-ahead volatility.
-Mid-month geopolitical shocks (Gaza escalation, Russia sanctions) spiked day-ahead prices mid-week, but forwards traders didn't believe it.
-By month-end, day-ahead crashed 35% on Friday as supply improved and weather forecasts turned milder.
-Forwards stayed rational throughout.
+Mid-month geopolitical shocks (Gaza escalation, Russia sanctions) spiked day-ahead prices significantly mid-week, but forwards traders didn't believe it would be structural.
+By month-end, day-ahead crashed as supply improved and weather forecasts turned milder.
+Forwards stayed rational throughout—this is what your supplier uses to quote you.

 ② Month Trend Analysis: Where Prices Moved